The Best Face Mask for Air Travel Out of California in 2022

 Why do I need a high-protection air travel face mask if I’m vaccinated?

-Catching a breather with a trip out of LAX or SFO this winter may seem like a challenge but making smart decisions about our protection during air travel can make all the difference in keeping us safe.
+Catching a breather with a trip out of LAX or SFO this year may seem like a challenge but making smart decisions about our protection during air travel can make all the difference in keeping us safe.
 With the right air travel mask like the SonoMask™ Pro, offering a combination of high filtration, innovative antimicrobial properties to protect the mask from microbial growth and impressive breathability and comfort, we have everything we need to have a good trip.
 The SonoMask™ Pro goes the extra mile to keep you safe in the air and after landing for a fun and memorable travel experience.